matheusschreiber/Idle-merging-project/README.md

 ## Description

 This is a web browser game with an idle concept.
-It envolves ships in a 3x3 grid where you merge two of the same type together to get an third better one.
+It envolves ships in a 2x3 grid where you merge two of the same type together to get a third better one.

 [Click here to play on browser](https://idlegame.vercel.app/)